Assignment 4: Stack and Heap

 7. Watch your heap at work!

 After confirmed your allocator's correct behavior on your own test cases, you're ready for a final spin using the simulation application program heap_workflow.c.
 Use the make run target to run the simulation.
-The simulation runs a long sequence of random malloc/free calls, confirming that each request is correctly serviced and payload data is properly managed.
-It also measures the time spent servicing each request (thank you, timer module!) and observed the growth in the footprint of the heap segment.
+The simulation runs a long random sequence of malloc/free calls, confirming that each request is correctly serviced and payload data is properly managed.
+It also measures the time spent servicing each request and observed the growth in the footprint of the heap segment.
 At the end of the simulation, it reports summary statistics on the allocator performance.
 Compare your results to the original results of the lazy bump allocator and take a bow for your hard work showing up that slacker!

 Congratulations!
 You have reached the summit of Heap Allocator Mountain ⛰ and earned your Pointer Wrangling Merit Badge 🏆 Time to celebrate with a nice cup of tea ☕️, a moment of mediation 🧘♀️, or a nap in the warm sun ☀️.